Thundercrack!: Plot

-Meanwhile, Toydy having gained the key to the locked door earlier opens it with Roo to discover Prairie Blossom's terrible secret.
+Meanwhile, Toydy, having gained the key to the locked door, opens it with Roo to discover Prairie Blossom's terrible secret.
 By morning, the fate of Roo and Toydy is unknown to the others.
 Chandler and Sash leave together, as do Bond and Willene, though Bond tells her he likes to sleep around too much to really settle down.
-Bing has married Medusa, though for some reason, he wore the wedding dress.
+Bing has married Medusa, though he wore the wedding dress.
 Mrs. Hammond, alone with the jar containing her husband, proposes a toast to love, and pours Mr. Hammond's drink into his jar.